PowerShell/PowerShell/docs/git/README.md

 Covering all possible git scenarios is behind the scope of the current document.
 Git has excellent documentation and lots of materials available online.

-We are leaving few links here:
+We are leaving a few links here:

-[Git pretty flowchart](http://justinhileman.info/article/git-pretty/): what to do, when your local repo became a mess.

 [Linus]:https://wincent.com/wiki/git_rebase%3A_you're_doing_it_wrong